HelloVNProject/HelloVN/README.md

 1. Make sure you already installed Godot Exporting Template V3.5.2 (not Mono Version).
 2. Into ``

-# Not Upload Assets List
+# ⚠These Assets that You Need Know

-# License
+# 📑License